Organizing a Kitchen &

 The kitchen has long been considered the Heart of the Home.
 Whether you are an expert chef or just a freezer-to-microwave type of person, the kitchen still tends to be where everyone congregates.

-- A cluttered kitchen kills the desire to cook so you eat out more (and spend more money).
-It’s less healthy – your body and your budget will be blessed by getting your kitchen organized!
+- A cluttered kitchen kills the desire to cook so you eat out more and spend more money and it is less healthy overall.
+Your body and your budget will be blessed by getting your kitchen organized!

 - No one wants to help out in a kitchen that’s cluttered and disorganized.
 You’re more likely to get willing helping hands if it's neat, clean and orderly!

-- Any cluttered area (kitchen included) makes you feel bad.
+- Any cluttered area, the kitchen included, makes you feel bad.
 Getting organized will lift your spirits!

 - Safety and nutrition are important.
-If your kitchen’s dirty and cluttered, you probably will opt to eat out more.
-Lack of cleanliness and sanitation can also be a health hazard.
-No more salmonella!
+If your kitchen’s dirty and cluttered, the lack of cleanliness and sanitation can also be a health hazard.
+No more E-coli or salmonella!

 It’s best to have several zones in any room, especially a kitchen.
 Some experts say there should only be 3 zones, some say up to 5.
 Here are some basic zones to think about when organizing a kitchen:

-- Cooking Zone.
-Stove, Oven & Microwave area (try to keep these items together in the same zone if space allows).
+- Cooking Zone: Stove, oven & microwave area.
+Try to keep these items together in the same zone if space allow.
 Keep pots, pans, bake ware, potholders and baking utensils near this area.

-- Prep Zone.
-This is an area where you will keep items needed for food preparation – bowls, whisks, kitchen knives, chopping board/blocks, etc. You should have everything you need to prepare food in this area.
+- Prep Zone: This is an area where you will keep items needed for food preparation like bowls, whisks, kitchen knives, chopping board/blocks, etc. You should have everything you need to prepare food in this area.

 Even in the tiniest kitchen, you can create zones by using some creativity and good tools.

-- Contain yourself.
-Square containers take up less space in your pantry.
-They also fit your shelves better
+- Contain yourself: Square containers take up less space in your pantry.
+They also fit your shelves better than round ones.

 under-utilized.
 If you need to be frugal, you can typically find good ones at garage or tag sales if you look around.
 For more general information on organizing, check out the Start Here section.